mattva01/schooltool/src/schooltool/attendance/README.txt

     ...     day_end = day_start + datetime.timedelta(1)
     ...     section_meets_on_this_day = bool(section_calendar.expand(day_start, day_end))
     ...     section_presence = ISectionAttendance(student).get(section, date).status
+    ...     # XXX What if there are two events of the same section on the same date?
     ...     day_presence = IDayAttendance(student).get(date).status
     ...     if section_meets_on_this_day:
     ...         if section_presence.isUnknown: